Alejandroq12/full-stack-application/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **[Do I have to use Node.js version?]**
+- **[Do I have to use Node.js version 16.9.0?]**

   - [Yes, because some dependencies are not compatible with recent versions.]

 - **[Do I have to configure MongoDB?]**

   - [Yes, specially if you want to have your data on the cloud.
-But yo can also use Mongo Compass in case you want to have you data locally.]
+But you can also use Mongo Compass in case you want to have your data locally.]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>